LLNL/axom/src/axom/mint/docs/sphinx/sections/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Last, the resulting mesh and data can be output in the Legacy `VTK File Format`_, which can be visualized by a variety of visualization tools, such as, `VisIt`_ and `ParaView`_ as follows:
+Last, the resulting mesh and data can be output in the Legacy `VTK File Format`_, which can be visualized by a variety of visualization tools, such as `VisIt`_ and `ParaView`_ as follows:

 .. literalinclude:: ../../../examples/mint_uniform_mesh.cpp